Bruce Springsteen: 2008–2011: Political involvement, Super Bowl XLIII, and Kennedy Center Honors

-Springsteen's Working on a Dream album, dedicated to the memory of Danny Federici, was released in late January 2009.
-The supporting Working on a Dream Tour ran from April 2009 until November 2009.
+Working on a Dream, dedicated to Federici, was released in late January 2009.
+The supporting Working on a Dream Tour ran from April to November 2009.
 The band performed five final shows at Giants Stadium, opening with a new song highlighting the historic stadium, and Springsteen's Jersey roots, named "Wrecking Ball".
-A DVD from the Working on a Dream Tour entitled London Calling: Live in Hyde Park was released in 2010.

 Springsteen received the Kennedy Center Honors on December 6, 2009.
 President Obama gave a speech in which he asserted that Springsteen had incorporated the lives of regular Americans into his expansive palette of songs.
 Obama added that Springsteen's concerts were not just rock-and-roll concerts, but "communions".
 The event included musical tributes from Melissa Etheridge, Ben Harper, John Mellencamp, Jennifer Nettles, Sting, and Eddie Vedder.

 The 2000s ended with Springsteen named one of eight Artists of the Decade by Rolling Stone magazine and with Springsteen's tours ranking him fourth among artists in total concert grosses for the decade.

 Clarence Clemons, the E Street Band's saxophonist and founding member, died on June 18, 2011, of complications from a stroke.